-Blumberg Capital is proud to have recently sponsored a discussion on this topic with three industry leaders: John Urban, founder and former president, GT Nexus; Dan Sanker, founder and president of portfolio company CaseStack (a subsidiary of Hub Group); and Chris Kirchner, co-founder, chairman and CEO of portfolio company Slync.io.
-Here are some of the key discussion points from the conversation:
+Blumberg Capital is proud to have recently sponsored a discussion on this topic with industry leaders including John Urban, founder and former president, GT Nexus and Dan Sanker, founder and president of portfolio company CaseStack (a subsidiary of Hub Group).

 Drivers of technology development & adoption